MikaYeghi/MikaYeghi.github.io/_projects/SatAdv.md

 ## Publication

 <!-- [Download PDF](../../assets/pdf/CV.pdf) -->
 This work will be submitted to the International Conference on Image Processing 2025.
+See the PDF version of this work [here](../../assets/pdf/SatAdv.pdf).